thomasrrgsd/website/lc3/imageGenerator/README.md

 # LC-3 Image Generator

+## Instructions:

+- Download files and put them in same root folder.
+- Run image.html
+- Follow the instructions on webpage.

 TO DO:
 1. Restructure and organize code.
 Seperate functions (html/js).
 Give structure to functions.
-3. Add option to choose color or binary.
-4. Add binary code generation to LC-3 javascript.
-5. Anything past this is extra.
-6. Add instructions for use.
-7. Add background option (start color).
+2. Add background option (start color).
-8. Add external stylesheet and center canvas.
+3. Add more css to beautify page.